FireWalkerX/GOSSIP-Monitor/README.md

-# gossip-monitor
+# GOSSIP Masternode Monitor

-PHP script designed to monitor your master-node(s) by using RPC API of GOSSIP daemon.
+An application to monitor your masternode(s).
-It uses apache, php and curl.

 # Requirements